Find out about social media age restrictions for Australians under 16. Learn more

 How does tech-based abuse affect children?

-A child can experience tech-based abuse directly as part of domestic and family violence.
+Children and young people can experience tech-based abuse directly as part of domestic and family violence.
 This includes:

 • monitoring or stalking